The Minority Cannabis Business Association (MCBA) released a report focusing on cannabis Social Equity across the state markets.

 According to the report, only 15 states have social equity programs, including New Jersey.
 However, none have created an equitable cannabis industry across their industry, justice, community, and access metrics.

-The Equity Map the MCBA created is a digital tool to gather and track policies that will explain and analyze the numerous barriers to entry for minority operators on a state and municipal level.
-As new state cannabis markets open, the Report and Map will be continuously updated to reflect the progress made or lost on cannabis social equity in the United States.
+The Equity Map the MCBA created is a digital tool.
+It tracks policies that explain the numerous barriers to entry for minority operators on a state and municipal level.
+As new state cannabis markets open, the Report and Map will be continuously updated.
+It will reflect the progress made or lost on cannabis social equity in the United States.

 “We created the Equity Report and Map to empower advocates and industry with data and tools to address barriers to entry and create real equity in the cannabis industry,” said MCBA Executive Director Amber Littlejohn.
 “Through the collected data, we can now take a closer look at what is being done, and where there is room for improvement to advance social equity efforts.”